 Using our registry data, we looked at two groups of patients: those who received epidural PRP (platelet lysate) injections (n=147) and those who underwent traditional epidural steroid injections (n=85).
 The functional rating index (FRI) measures several indices, including pain and the ability to walk, sit, and stand.
 At three and six months, the epidural steroid patients had less improvement in function as compared to those who received the Regenexx PRP injection.
 The infographic below summarizes these results (click on the infographic to see it larger):

 The next time your doctor offers a steroid injection for low-back pain, recognize that epidural PRP injections are more effective and are not associated with the significant side effects of steroids.
-At the Centeno-Schultz Clinic, we have been treating lumbar disc bulges and herniated discs successfully with our third-generation platelet rich plasma.
+At the Centeno-Schultz Clinic, we have been treating lumbar disc bulges and herniated discs successfully with our third-generation platelet-rich plasma.
+See our treatment options for back pain to learn more.